bhisaac/5eFP/5eFP-SRD.md

 You gain the following features when HQ's docks are discovered.

-Once during the downtime phase, you and up to 4 other PCs may complete a round of downtime onboard a ship in HQ's docks without spending any coin.
-Before the end of your downtime round, move the party token (the ship) onto a different and accessible world map tile that shares the same terrain as HQ's docks.
+Once during the downtime phase, you and up to 4 other PCs may complete one round of downtime onboard a ship in HQ's docks without spending any coin.
+Before the end of your downtime round, move the ship onto a different and accessible world map tile that shares the same terrain as HQ's docks.
 Ships return to HQ's dock at the end of the downtime round.

 After deploying onto the world map, you may choose to deploy onboard your ship if the group token is on the same terrain as HQ's docks.
-While you are the group token controller, the ship gives you +1 speed, and you may remove obscuring tiles up to 2 squares away.
+Remove the group token from the world map and replace it with your ship token.
+Your ship token functions the same as a group token.
+While you are the group token controller onboard your ship, the ship gives you +1 speed, and you may remove obscuring tiles up to 2 squares away.

-If your ship is adjacent to a world map tile that does not share terrain with HQ's docks, all players may choose to embark simultaneously from the ship, placing the party token on an adjacent world map tile that does not share terrain with HQ's docks.
+If your ship is adjacent to a world map tile that does not share terrain with HQ's docks, all players may choose to embark simultaneously from the ship, placing the group token on an adjacent world map tile that does not share terrain with HQ's docks.
+While the players embark, the ship no longer counts as a group token.
 All players can later board the ship simultaneously, removing the party token from the world map.
+Once players board the ship, the ship resumes as the group token.

-At the end of the game session, your ship returns to dock.
+Your ship returns to dock when you return to HQ.

 ## Soldier